Markov chain entropy games and the geometry of their Nash equilibria: Main results

 Note that the dependence of $h$ on $(f, \mathcal{B},\pi)$ is suppressed to avoid notational burden in the definition above.
 In view of Theorem \ref{thm:mainpure} item \eqref{it:cl}, the function $h$ is convex.

 The algorithm that we propose is novel from two perspectives.
-First, no algorithm has been developed in the context of statistician against Nature game \citep{H97,HO97,GZ06} to compute the Nash equilibrium, while in this paper we propose a simple subgradient algorithm to approximately find the mixed strategy equilibrium.
+First, no algorithm has been developed in the context of the game of the statistician against Nature \citep{H97,HO97,GZ06} to compute the Nash equilibrium, while in this paper we propose a simple subgradient algorithm to approximately find the mixed strategy equilibrium.
 Second, our algorithm harnesses on the centroid structure and the subgradient of $h$, which has not been observed in the literature of Chebyshev center computation of probability measures \citep{EBT08,C20}.

 In the first main result of this Section, we identify a subgradient of $h$, and its proof is deferred to Section \ref{subsubsec:pfsubgh}: \begin{theorem}[Subgradient of $h$ and an upper bound of its $\ell^2$-norm] A subgradient of $h$ at $\mathbf{v} \in \mathcal{S}_n$ is given by $\mathbf{g} = \mathbf{g}(\mathbf{v}) = (g_1,g_2,\ldots,g_n) \in \mathbb{R}^n$, where for $i \in \llbracket n \rrbracket$, we have